israeldi/quantlab/_pages/web_kit.md

 </figure>

 ### 5. Edit Your About Page
-Here is where you edit your pages.
-Fill it with all sorts of Markdown Language.
+Now we can edit the contents of your page.
+Find the `about.md` file insde of the `_pages` folder.
+Fill this with all sorts of Markdown Language, which is exactly the same syntax you use to edit your Jupyter Notebooks.

 <figure>
   <img src="{{ '/assets/images/editPage.gif' | relative_url }}" alt="Change Profile Picture">